darkpsai/simple-inventory-management/README.md

 ## Overview

-A simple Inventory Management System showcasing the basic CRUD functionality and the Model-Views-Controllers pattern
+A simple Inventory Management System showcasing the basic CRUD functionality and the Model-View-Controller architecture

 ## Features
 - Create item entries and store them in database